collinstechwrite/data_representation_assignment/README.md

 Use your command prompt to go to a directory that you want to save the github project

-At the command prompt type git clone and copy paste the github url of the project git clone https://github.com/g00387822/data_representation_assignment
+At the command prompt type git clone and copy paste the github url of the project<br>
+git clone https://github.com/g00387822/data_representation_assignment

 Open a new command prompt